 - Distinguished Professor Series The department brought in three distinguished professors between 2007 and 2009 to teach seminars on their specialty areas.
 Dr. Elaine Enarson, May 18-22, focused on gender and disaster.
 Lucien G. Canton, CEM, CPP,CBCP, May 19-23, 2008, focused on Emergency Management in a large urban setting.
 Dr. Dennis Mileti, July 16-20, 2007, focused on risk assessment.

 Support the Emergency Management Program

-Those interested in supporting the program can mail checks to the NDSU Development Foundation at 1241 N. University Drive, Fargo, North Dakota 58102.
+Those interested in supporting either fund can mail checks to the NDSU Development Foundation at 1241 N. University Drive, Fargo, North Dakota 58102.
 In the subject or notation line of the check you should write Department of Emergency Management or Emergency Management Scholarship Fund depending on which you desire to support.

 Few disciplines have such a clear and profound impact.
 Donations benefit not only the Emergency Management Department at North Dakota State University, but by extension the newly developing discipline of Emergency Management, and disaster mitigation, preparation, response, and recovery.
 Your contributions make an impact at the local, county, state, national, and international levels.

 Wear your Department of Emergency Management T-shirt!
 Don't have one and want one (back depicted below)?
 Contact Jessica Jensen at email@example.com to find out how you can get yours.